 This section provides information on the proper use of a number of products that contain chlordiazepoxide and amitriptyline.
 It may not be specific to Limbitrol.
 Please read with care.

-Take this medicine only as directed by your doctor.
-Do not take more of it, do not take it more often, and do not take it for a longer period of time than your doctor ordered.
-If too much is taken, it may increase unwanted effects or become habit-forming (causing mental or physical dependence).
+Use this medicine only as directed by your doctor.
+Do not use more of it, do not use it more often, and do not use it for a longer time than your doctor ordered.
+If too much of this medicine is used for a long time, it may become habit-forming (causing mental or physical dependence) or cause an overdose.